 Dou was the cornerstone of a local school of painting that lasted deep into the eighteenth century.
 This school was characterized by a highly precise and extremely detailed manner of painting in a small format.
 The painters in Leiden working in this style became known as “the Leiden fijnschilders” in the nineteenth century.1 Among them was Frans van Mieris the Elder (1635–81), the only pupil of Dou to equal, if not surpass, his master.
-They were without a doubt the two most important Leiden fijnschilders, although there were also other highly deserving painters who are the subject of another essay in this catalogue.
+They were without a doubt the two most important Leiden fijnschilders, although there were also other highly deserving painters who are the subject of the essay Leiden Fijnschilders and the Local Art Market in the Golden Age in this catalogue.

 Dou’s First Accolades